Last Updated on March 4, 2022 by Grow with Bovees

-Out of the 200+ species of Hydrangeas, there are four noteworthy kinds that grow in American gardens.
+There are about 200+ species of Hydrangeas available, of which four are noteworthy types that grow in American gardens.

 Bigleaf Hydrangeas (Hydrangea Macrophylla)

-This species is distinct for its large flower heads that are typically available in three beautiful colors — blue, purple, and pink.
+This species is distinct for its large flower heads that are typically available in three beautiful colors; blue, purple, and pink flowers.

-The color of these can be confusing, as the blooms will change color depending upon the soil conditions that they are planted in.
+The color of these can be confusing, as the hydrangea blooms will be blue, or pink blooms, depending upon the soil conditions that they are planted in.

-Hydrangea Arborescens is available in several different varieties, and is noted for its beautiful flowers that appear first as tiny lime-green globes opening up into a round head of beautiful creamy white flowers set off by lush dark green leaves.
+Hydrangea Arborescens is available in several varieties, and is noted for its beautiful flowers that appear first as tiny lime-green globes opening up into a round head of beautiful creamy white flowers marked off by lovely lush dark green leaves.

 These spectacular flowers can grow as big as 10-inches and are often planted as hedges in colder climates as they withstand low temperatures very well.

-Not surprisingly, named after the shape of their leaves, Hydrangea Quercifolia is another hardy type of hydrangea suitable for colder temperatures and can be grown in sun or shade in moist soil.
+Not surprisingly, named after the shape of its leaves, Hydrangea Quercifolia is another hardy type of hydrangea suitable for colder temperatures and can be grown in sun or shade in moist soil.

-They are also the only Hydrangea with the added bonus of leaves that change color in the autumn, graduating from yellow through orange to a gorgeous deep red.
+They are also the only kind of Hydrangea with the ability to change their leaves color in the autumn, going from yellow through orange to a gorgeous deep red.

-Their flower heads are flattish with fragrant white flowerets on the outer edges and smaller budlike flowers in the centre and can grow up to 5 inches in diameter.
+Their flower heads are flattish with fragrant white flowers on the outer edges and smaller budlike flowers in the center and can grow up to 5 inches in diameter.

-So now that you’ve had a bit of background to help identify your hydrangeas blooming habits and whether they grow on old wood or new wood, let’s look at the reasons why endless summer hydrangeas or the big leaf hydrangea for example won’t bloom and in particular why your hydrangea doesn’t bloom.
+So now that you’ve had a bit of background to help identify your hydrangeas blooming habits and whether they grow on old wood or new wood, let’s look at the reasons why endless summer hydrangeas or the big leaf hydrangea for example won’t bloom and in particular why YOUR hydrangea doesn’t bloom.

-Pruning at the wrong time of year is a trap that many hydrangea growers fall into and if you get it wrong then quite literally your hydrangea won’t bloom.
+Pruning at the wrong time of year or incorrect pruning is a trap that many hydrangea growers fall into and if you get it wrong then quite literally your hydrangea won’t bloom.

-Late flowering varieties flower on new wood which starts shooting in the spring so it is best to prune just before that in late winter/early spring.
+Late flowering varieties flower on new wood which starts shooting in the spring, so it is best to prune just before they start blooming in late winter/early spring.

 There are a select few varieties which are ‘remontant’ meaning they will reform flower buds on a stem where the first buds have been incorrectly pruned, or perished due to early frost.

-The reason they are able to do this is because they flower on both old and new wood.
+The reason they are able to do this is that they bloom on old wood and on new wood.

-n.b. dead heading does not count as pruning, dead heading enables the plant to save energy it would otherwise have used for making seeds and enables it to rather use it for invigorating root and shoot growth ready for producing more blooms.
+Deadheading enables the plant to save energy it would otherwise have used for making seeds, and enables it to then use that energy for invigorating root and shoot growth ready for producing more plant blooms.

-If there is an extra cold winter and you have a variety that is not very hardy then frost/freezing conditions could wipe out all of your blooms for the following spring.
+If there is a freezing winter, and you have a variety that is not very hardy, then frost/freezing conditions could wipe out all of your blooms for the following spring.

-Depending on the size of your bush and your dedication this can be avoided by keeping an eye on the weather forecast and if they are planted in the ground you might want to wrap the flower buds in a frost blanket for plants, burlap wrap or a similar material (not plastic as they need to be able to breathe) to protect them from extreme cold.
+Depending on the size of your bush and your dedication, this can be avoided by keeping an eye on the weather forecast and if they are planted in the ground, you might want to wrap the flower buds in a frost blanket for plants, burlap wrap or a similar material (not plastic as they need to be able to breathe) to protect them from extreme cold.

-If you are growing your hydrangea in a pot then put them undercover in the greenhouse/shed/garage until the worst of the winter is over.
+If you are growing your hydrangea in a pot, relocate them to a greenhouse/shed/garage until the worst of the winter is over.